TrisDing/algorithm010/Week02/NOTE.md

 11    3
 ```

-min-heap: the key at each node is at least as small as the keys at it's children.
+min-heap: the val at each node is at least as small as the vals at it's children.
 ```
               _____3____
              /          \